Xilinx/workflow-decoupling-docs/generate-system-devicetree.md

 Some arguments carry default values even if not specified:

-* `--repo` - The path to the DTG++ (`device_tree.tcl`) source code.
+* `--repo` - The path to the SDTGen (`device_tree.tcl`) source code.
 The default is the current working directory.
 * `--board_dts` - An optional reference to a known board DTS file.
 The default value is "none"
   * Zynq UltraScale+ MPSoC example: `zcu102-rev1.0`
   * Versal ACAP example: `versal-vck190-reva`
 * `--debug` - Enable or disable debug mode.
 The default value is "disabled".
 Set to "enable" to enable.
-* `--trace` -  Enable or disable DTG++ execution tracing for additional debug.
+* `--trace` -  Enable or disable SDTGen execution tracing for additional debug.
 The default value is "disabled".
 Set to "enable" to enable.

 The `set_dt_param` command can be used to set all of the parameters at one time